lousydropout/chain-equities/contracts/contracts/TokenReplacement.md

 ### 3. Non-Virtual Stock Split
 - **Scenario**: Company wants to execute a "real" split that changes token balances (not just the virtual `splitFactor`)
 - **Current Approach**: Virtual splits via `splitFactor` multiplier (1e18 = 1x, 7e18 = 7x)
+- **Decision**: **Keep virtual splits** - Token replacement is not needed for stock splits.
+Virtual splits are gas-efficient and already implemented.
+See `docs/token-replacement.md` for rationale.
-- **Future Need**: If actual balance changes are required, deploy new token with adjusted balances
+- **Future Need**: If regulatory or integration requirements mandate actual balance changes, deploy new token with adjusted balances (rare scenario)

 ### 4. Regulatory Compliance
 - **Scenario**: New regulations require contract changes that cannot be implemented via upgradeable proxy